Sept. 23, 2022: Please note these FAQs are being updated. Some of the information may not be current.

 No. It is not appropriate to ask faculty, staff, or students about their vaccination status in the classroom or in the workplace.
 An individual’s vaccination status is private.
 An individual may choose to voluntarily share that information with you if they wish but it should not be asked

 Yes.
-You must continue to stay home if you are sick, have COVID-19 symptoms, or if you test positive for COVID-19.
-Notify firstname.lastname@example.org if you test positive for COVID-19 or have a close contact with an individual who tested positive.
+You must continue to stay home if you are sick, have COVID-19 symptoms or if you test positive for COVID-19.
+Notify firstname.lastname@example.org if you test positive for COVID-19.
 This requirement applies even if you are fully vaccinated.

 Seattle University is committed to the responsible stewardship of the personal information collected.
 This information will be maintained securely, with access limited to individuals engaged in COVID-19 related health and safety functions for SU, all on a need-to-know basis.
 The information received in the COVID-19 vaccine registration is private.
 These records are maintained separately from other employment records, except when the records relate to non-compliance by faculty or staff; in that event, the record may be maintained in corrective action or disciplinary records.
 The university may use COVID-19 vaccination information in the following ways:

-The university will utilize a range of methods to enforce the vaccination requirement, including:
+The university will utilize a range of methods to enforce the vaccination requirement, which may include:

 Yes, Seattle U is requiring all students, faculty and staff to be fully vaccinated against COVID-19 with an authorized vaccine unless the individual has an approved authorized exemption.

 Questions Regarding the requirement: Questions about the interpretation of the COVID-19 Vaccination requirement should be raised with the following offices: